openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 * If you are using this configuration for G4 receivers and (1) are online and (2) want to see RAW BGs in NS, then you must remember to add `rawbg` to your ENABLE line in your Heroku/Azure settings.
 You will also have to go to your Nightscout site's settings and select "always" from the Show RAW BG options.
 You will also have to select `g4-raw` (if on master branch) or `g4-upload` (if on dev branch) as the CGM type in the loop setup script.

+### Entering carbs and setting temporary targets while offline
+While offline you will not be able to enter carbs and set temporary targets using Nightscout.
+You have two options to enter carbs while offline.
+You can use the Medtronic pump's Bolus Wizard.
+When using the Bolus Wizard be careful to avoid an A52 error if you have enabled SMB.
+The second option is to use the Medtronic pump's Capture Event feature.
+To turn on the Capture Event feature, do these steps:

+1. Go to the CAPTURE EVENT ON/OFF screen: Main > Utilities > Capture Option
+2. Select On, then press ACT.
+You will now have a Capture Event option in the MAIN MENU.

+To enter carbohydrate information:

+1. Determine the total units of carbohydrates in the meal or snack that you plan to eat.
+2. Go to the ENTER FOOD screen: Main > Capture Event > Meal marker
+3. The ENTER FOOD screen flashes with dashes or with the number of carbohydrate grams you entered last time.
+4. Enter the carbohydrate grams, then press ACT.
+A message asks if you want to save the information that is displayed on the screen.
+The Yes option is selected.
+5. Make sure the number shown on the screen is correct.
+If the information is correct, press ACT.
+The information you entered is saved to the system and can now be used in reports.
+If the information is not correct, select No, then press ACT.
+The CAPTURE EVENT menu shows.
+Repeat the steps above to enter the correct information.

+You cannot set a temporary target in the Medtronic pump.
+If you want to change your target while offline you will need to do that using the Bolus Wizard Setup option.
+IMPORTANT: If you change your target while offline, and you want it to be temporary you MUST remember to set it back to its original setting when you are done.
+To change your target on your Medtronic pump do the following:

+1. Make sure the EDIT SETTINGS screen is open: Main > Bolus > Bolus Setup > Bolus Wizard Setup > Edit Settings
+2. Select BG Target, then press ACT, and change your target.

 ********************************

 ### xDripAPS for offline BGs and looping for Android users